salyu9/Untitled.ConfigDataBuilder/README.md

 ### Localization data

 It is a common use case that config contains properties that should be localized.
-Untitled Config Builder provides a way to intergrate config data with your localization solutions.
+Untitled Config Builder provides a way to integrate config data with your localization solutions.
 To use this feature:

 - Sheet contains localization source data should have one and only one property that is marked as `key` property.